-In general, all the participants have chosen high rates witnessing that, on average all the responses
+In general, all the participants have chosen high rates witnessing that, on average all the responses have been considered relevant.
+Very few have chosen from 1-3 of the rank.

 Confidence intervals related to each option indicate the reliability of the estimate.